-Due to the dynamic nature of the content of the course, additional material can be assigned anytime.
-In case of unforeseen events the schedule may be adapted.
-The lecturer is trying to include actual and relevant materials - therefore the final reading list may differ.
+Due to the dynamic nature of the content of the course additional material can be assigned during the course.
+In case of unforeseen events the schedule will be adapted.
+The lecturer is trying to include actual and relevant materials - therefore the reading list may differ.
 Slide handouts and readings will be prepared for each class and available for download.
 The slides are the intellectual property of teaching instructor and students may not distribute or duplicate these notes without written consent.